obonaventure/CNP3-exercises/bgp/README.md

 Finally, in the `inginious-task` folder is an example of INGInious task using the container built for the project and some utilitary scripts to simplify the work.
+You'll find a proper description of the API in the [README file](inginious-tasks/README.md).